-- e) Upon the completion of the mixed doubles match, the winner of the tie shall be the team that wins at least two (2) of the three (3) matches. - The mixed doubles match must be played regardless of the results of the two a) Groups
+- e) Upon the completion of the mixed doubles match, the winner of the tie shall be the team that wins at least two (2) of the three (3) matches. - f) The mixed doubles match must be played regardless of the results of the two singles matches.